mercmobily/spa-fetch/README.md

 }
 ````

-Note that if you make the same call twice within 1 second, the server will only he hit _once_.
+Note that if you make the same HTTP GET call twice within 1 second, the server will only he hit _once_.
 However, the data will be available for each call:

 ````